 Insurers base your collision insurance premium on your car's actual cash value.
 After a covered accident, you must meet your policy's deductible before your insurer pays for the remaining cost of repairs.
 You can choose your deductible amount when you buy a policy.
 The higher the deductible, the lower your monthly premium.

 Insurance companies view deductibles as the financial risk that you assume if you're in an accident

 Higher deductibles: You're taking on more financial risk in the form of a higher deductible.
 As a result, your carrier will lower your insurance premiums.

 Lower deductibles: Paying a lower deductible means you will take on less financial risk.
 As a result, your insurer will charge you a higher insurance premium rate.

 Deductibles range from $0 to o$2,000; however, most insurers offer $250, $500 and $1,000 deductibles.

 If you get into a car accident that causes $4,000 worth of vehicle damages, and you have a $1,000 collision coverage deductible, you'll have to pay $1,000 towards repairs before your insurance carrier will step in to pay off the remaining $3,000 to the body shop.

-Other Than Collision Coverage
+Is Collision Coverage Necessary?